krystiandzirba/Rust-Base-Builder/README.md

     <img src="https://github.com/user-attachments/assets/99b6d076-1204-47e7-9f37-968d44ccf423" alt="Image">
   </p>

-<h2 align="center"> 1.12 Models Visibility Settings</h2>
+<h2 align="center"  id="models-visibility-settings"> 1.12 Models Visibility Settings</h2>
 <p align="center">
-    To get a clearer view of your base, you can toggle various modes or enable X-ray mode to render the entire base as a wireframe.
+    To get a clearer view of your base, you can toggle various modes or enable X-ray mode to render the entire base as a wireframe. <br>
+    The number next to the "x-ray" button shows the total count of all current models,  <br>
+    while the number beside each specific model type indicates the count of models for that particular type.
   </p>

   ![](https://github.com/krystiandzirba/Rust-Base-Builder/blob/master/public/readme_gifs/objects_visibility.gif)

-<h1 align="center"> 2.
+<h1 align="center"  id="local-storage"> 2.
 Local Storage</h1>
 <p align="center">
 Any base or layout you create can be saved to your browser's local storage.
 If you reload the page or return later, your saved base will load automatically. <br>
 You can also delete the saved base from local storage at any time.